 often, sites which are currently vacant are empty due to challenging constraints on the site.
 These may be readily visible, such as protected trees or utilities passing overhead.
 However they can often be found passing under the site too.
 Drains and high voltage cables in particular can have major impacts on development, in both their design, programme and cost and therefore should be understood at an early stage.

-12.19.3.
-A consultant team is best placed to advise on commissioning the relevant surveys.
+on commissioning the relevant surveys.
 A utilities search report will provide information about electricity, gas, water, sewerage, and telecoms and their approximate locations.

 On-site surveys may be required to establish exact positions of underground services.